AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 declaration are required.
 Any additional capabilities that the generic actual type may have |mdash| array indexing, arithmetic operators, whatever |mdash| are immaterial because they are not required.
-That's the Contract Model: only the given view's required capabilities are important.
-Anything else the type can do is immaterial to validating the contract.
+That's the Contract Model: only the specified view's required capabilities are important.
+Anything else the type can also do is not relevant.

 But consider limited types.
 Those types don't allow assignment, by definition.
 Therefore, an instantiation that specified a limited actual